ARCHER2-HPC/archer2-docs/docs/data-tools/spack.md

 described above, but if you do run into problems in the interaction between Spack and the CPE compilers and libraries then you may wish to write your own.
-Where the ARCHER2 CSE service has encountered problems with packages we have attempted to provide our own in a repository located at `$SPACK_ROOT/var/spack/repos/archer2`.
+Where the ARCHER2 CSE service has encountered problems with packages we have provided our own in a repository located at `$SPACK_ROOT/var/spack/repos/archer2`.

 ### Creating your own package repository